renoxtv/STM32_temp_fan_control/README.md

 This circuit uses a STM32F103C8T6 MCU, DS18S20 One Wire temp sensor, 16x2 LCD connected in 4-bit parallel mode and an ARCTIC P12 PWM fan.
 Sensor reads temp, displays it on the LCD.
 There is a predefined Temp-To-PWM curve in the file pwm_values.c which adjusts PWM duty cycle, therefore fan speed, based on the temperature readings.
 The fan is externally powered via 12V source.
 Apart from the full code, I have also attached Altium schematic and PCB document ready for fabrication.

+Special credit goes to ControllersTech for detailed guides about working with STM32, library for the 16x2 LCD and us delay and other guides.